calabimeow/mallow/README.md

 }
 ```
 ## Builing:
-write `make windows` or `make linux` depending on your OS
+Write `make windows` or `make linux` depending on your OS.
+This will produce a dynamic library file in source folder

 ## Linking
-put the mallow.h, .dll or .so files in you project directory and run this command: `gcc main.c -o main -I"." -L"." -Wl,-rpath='.' -lmallow -lm`
+Put the mallow.h, .dll or .so files in you project directory and run this command: `gcc main.c -o main -I"." -L"." -Wl,-rpath='.' -lmallow -lm`